telerik/blazor-docs/accessibility/overview.md

 ## Legal and Technical Compliance

-Accessibility compliance can be considered from a legal and technical perspective, but these ultimately merge. <a href="https://www.w3.org/WAI/policies/" target="_blank">Different countries have different regulations about web content accessibility compliance</a>, for example, Section 508 of the US Rehabilitation Act or the EU European Accessibility Act.
+Accessibility compliance can be considered from a legal and technical perspective, but these ultimately merge. <a href="https://www.w3.org/WAI/policies/" target="_blank">Different countries have different regulations about web content accessibility compliance</a>, for example:

+* Section 508 of the US Rehabilitation Act
+* The EU European Accessibility Act

 The national regulations normally share the following characteristics: